6 Reasons to Consider an ESOP for Your Business

 ESOP-owned companies have shown surprising resilience even when the economy as a whole is facing problems.
 A 2010 study conducted by Phil Swagel and Robert Carroll of the McDonough School of Business at Georgetown University tracked the performance of ESOP-owned companies and showed that even during the first year of the 2008 recession, they were adding employees and seeing double-digit growth.

-In Conclusion
+In conclusion

-For business owners who are interested in moving on, but have felt stymied by any of the above considerations, an ESOP provides a flexible alternative to a sale to a financial or strategic buyer.
 As with any endeavor of this kind, such a transition requires a great deal of preparation and a team of professionals with expertise in the creation of ESOPs.
-It’s really a trifecta—financial liquidity, tax advantages, and securing of your vision for your company.
+It’s really a trifecta—ESOP tax advantages, financial liquidity and securing of your vision for your company.